Takeaways

 Recent scientific research on Japanese knotweed has shown promising results.
 Studies have explored its potential benefits in various areas of health.
 However, it’s important to note that much of this research is still in the early stages.

 The anti-inflammatory properties of Japanese knotweed are another area of significant interest.
 Research has investigated its potential to reduce inflammation in the body.
-This could have implications for various chronic conditions8.
+This could have implications for various chronic conditions.[36]

 Some studies have examined how Japanese knotweed affects cognitive function.
 Its antioxidant properties may help protect brain cells.
-More research is needed in this area to fully understand these potential benefits9.
+More research is needed in this area to fully understand these potential benefits.[37]

 Cancer research has also shown interest in the compounds found in Japanese knotweed.
 Some lab studies suggest potential anti-cancer effects.
-However, human trials in this area are still limited10.
+However, human trials in this area are still limited.

 Limitations and Future Directions